Editor’s note: This is an expanded version of a review that was first published on 22 January.

 To Tracinski, Trump’s quest for personal power would not be possible in a culture that broadly understood liberty and individual rights.
 Trump’s rise thus reflects a deeper cultural surrender; when a culture no longer understands or values liberty, it turns instead to authoritarians, accepting whim over principle and loyalty over law as substitutes for a rights-respecting government.

 Tracinski’s central insight is that authoritarianism does not arrive all at once and rarely takes the form citizens expect.
-It emerges gradually, as rights-respecting legal institutions lose their capacity to constrain power and the behaviors that support a free society erode.
-He states, “It’s not something that will happen or might happen.
+It emerges gradually, as rights-respecting legal institutions lose their capacity to constrain power, and the behaviors that support a free society erode.
+He states: “It’s not something that will happen or might happen.
 It is a present reality, not a mere future possibility.
 But it is something that is still going on and not complete” (12).
 That slow corrosion—rather than a single dramatic rupture—is the danger he asks readers to confront.

 Ira Chaleff’s To Stop a Tyrant: The Power of Political Followers to Make or Break a Toxic Leader offers a complementary perspective.
 Unlike Tracinski, Chaleff does not analyze any specific contemporary political leader; instead, his focus is on tyranny in the abstract and the ethical responsibilities of followers within hierarchical institutions, regardless of context.
 Whereas Tracinski focuses on the constitutional and moral dimensions of creeping authoritarianism, Chaleff examines how subordinates enable or resist destructive leadership.
 As he warns,

 When fires are small, we can smother them with a blanket or a bucket of sand.
 When they become conflagrations, all we can do is escape with our lives, retreat, and attempt to create fire breaks.
-So it is with the escalation of a leader with authoritarian tendencies to one who becomes a full-blown tyrant.
-(25)
+So it is with the escalation of a leader with authoritarian tendencies to one who becomes a full-blown tyrant (25).

 Chaleff’s emphasis is on timing and responsibility: the cost of delay, and the way ordinary acts of compliance can harden into laws and precedents that are difficult or impossible to reverse.
 “The unique lens of this book is its focus not on the tyrant, but on their followers,” says Chaleff.
 “However destructive tyrants are, they would be impotent without followers, willing or coerced to execute their designs” (18).

 The contrast between the two books is instructive.
 Chaleff writes to those navigating hierarchical structures, emphasizing that “early resistance is required to emerging tyrannical behavior—not just when the leader reaches the apex of the political pyramid, but at every stage of their ascendance” (275).
 Here, Chaleff is explicit that tyrants do not rule alone.
 In contrast, Tracinski writes to citizens confronting a threat to the political framework of a free society.
 Chaleff offers tools for resisting within organizations, insisting that “followership is tested at its moral core” when power turns abusive (187).
-He rejects moral passivity outright, arguing that in such circumstances “‘just following orders’ is itself a crime” (187), and calls instead for what he terms “courageous followers” who “seek ways to counteract the toxicity, including removing the destructive leader if necessary” (21).
+He rejects moral passivity outright, arguing that in such circumstances “‘just following orders’ is itself a crime” (187), and calls instead for what he terms “courageous followers,” who “seek ways to counteract the toxicity, including removing the destructive leader if necessary” (21).
 Tracinski, by contrast, offers a moral and philosophic case for resisting emerging authoritarianism at the level of constitutional government—and why such resistance is necessary in the first place.
 Together, the books illuminate both the individual and institutional failures that enable tyranny to grow—and the principles that must be revived if liberty is to be preserved.

-Dictator from Day One is a vital book precisely because it aims to do what many readers most resist: confronting the reality that the constitutional crisis is well underway.
+Dictator From Day One is a vital book precisely because it aims to do what many readers most resist: confronting the reality that the constitutional crisis is well underway.
 As Tracinski explains, “The purpose of this book is to grab its readers and shake them awake” (1).
 It is a warning—one meant “to show the scope, speed, and detail with which we are being sold into serfdom” (4).
 Rather than promising that norms or institutions will save themselves, the book challenges readers to acknowledge the crisis, confront it, and recover—or discover—the vigilance that a free society requires while resistance remains possible.

 Chaleff’s contribution should not be overlooked, especially for those working within government, the military, or other large organizations where pressures toward conformity can be immense.
 He focuses on how tyranny is enabled—or resisted—inside institutions themselves, warning that “the autocrat counts on the bureaucratic culture to do his bidding and dirty work: to be conformist followers” (65).
-For Chaleff, ethical dissent is not merely refusal but active counteraction, often by exposing abuses, because “the more this can be done in full ‘sunlight,’ the harder it will be for the prototyrant to nullify principled bureaucrats” (188).
+For Chaleff, ethical dissent is not merely refusal but active counteraction, often by exposing abuses, since “the more this can be done in full ‘sunlight,’ the harder it will be for the prototyrant to nullify principled bureaucrats” (188).
 This emphasis on ethical dissent from within institutions is a valuable complement to Tracinski’s broader, principle-based argument.
 But it is Tracinski who names the stakes for the American republic itself.

 The essential choice these books present is not between left and right or between competing policy agendas.
 It is the choice between a political order bound by objective law and one defined by whim, leading to widespread violations of rights.
 Chaleff shows how tyranny gathers helpers—warning that “conformist followers go about their business, falling in line with whatever dictates emanate from the toxic leader” (278).
 Tracinski shows why it must not prevail.
-A free society depends on citizens who refuse to excuse abuses merely because they come from their preferred political party and recognize that every concession to arbitrariness weakens the political framework that protects their own lives and liberties.
+A free society depends on citizens who refuse to excuse abuses merely because they come from their preferred political party, and who recognize that every concession to arbitrariness weakens the political framework that protects their own lives and liberties.

-Read Chaleff to understand how individuals navigate moral choices inside compromised institutions.
+Read Chaleff to understand how individuals can and should navigate moral choices inside compromised institutions.
 Read Tracinski to grasp both the principles at stake and the only form of resistance adequate to a constitutional crisis: public, principled, and uncompromising opposition to the erosion of objective law.
 Taken together, the two books are illuminating—but if one is forced to choose, it is Tracinski’s account that proves decisive, because it identifies both the nature of the crisis and the kind of resistance a free society requires.